 Greenfield Shows Radan Power to Tomorrow’s EngineersSpecialist CAD/CAM and logistics software from Radan is helping the largest sheet metal subcontractor in the South West of England to compete effectively with manufacturers in Eastern Europe and the Far East.

-Based at Holsworthy, near the North Devon coast, Greenfield Engineering have the latest machine tools and state-of-the-art software to utilize them to the fullest capability.
-Currently operating out of two sites, combining 45,000 square feet, they are in the process of taking an additional 6,000 square foot factory as part of their latest £1m investment program.
+Based at Holsworthy, near the North Devon coast, Greenfield Engineering have the latest machine tools and state-of-the-art software to utilise them to the fullest capability.
+Currently operating out of two sites, combining 45,000 square feet, they are in the process of taking an additional 6,000 square foot factory as part of their latest £1m investment programme.

 A recently installed Amada EM 3610ZRB punch press and buffet turret is fully automated with load/unload and part picking, enabling them to take advantage of opportunities of additional work from existing and new customers.

 "They pick it up so easily – it’s very intuitive, easy to learn and easy to remember."

 This brings their CNC machine tool tally to three punches and an Amada EML 3610NT 4kw punch/laser combi.
 The punch/laser is equipped with a ten-pallet stockyard for part removal and component stacking, giving them true lights out 24-hour production capabilities, and means they have full manufacturing flexibility.

 Their EM3610NT punch also has a ten-pallet tower, capable of holding 27 tonnes of steel, and three-table part picker, along with an external tooling carousel holding ready-for-use 220-tool and 440-die options.

 Their market sectors include office furniture, electronic enclosures, point of sale, lighting, and vending, for a number of well-known names including Herman Miller Office Furniture and Bisley Filing Cabinets.
 Contracts range from producing basic individual components, right through to fully assembled and packaged finished products.